 However, not every feature is available on every app.
 The Windows app is packed with the most features and the Android app comes up second, but the Mac and iOS apps severely pale in comparison.
 If you like to have maximum protection on your desktop and smartphone, you’re not likely to be satisfied with ZenMate.

-That said, ZenMate has an extremely low price of only $1.51 per month when you sign up for the 3-year plan.
+That said, ZenMate has an extremely low price of only $1.99 per month when you sign up for the 1-year + 6 months plan.
 You can even use it on an unlimited number of devices at once, which makes it great value for money.

 It’s completely risk-free when you download ZenMate and take advantage of the 30-day money-back guarantee.
 You can test out every feature and see if it’s a good fit for your needs.
 If you change your mind later, you can easily get a full refund.
 I tested this myself and I got my money back quickly with no issues.